Who wants to go for a fast ride in a convertible with the Florida sun on their faces? This Disney theme park blogger right here, please!

 The Best Times to Ride Test Track

-Don’t forget to check out Test Track’s Wait Times, that we keep a record of here.
+Don’t forget to check out Test Track’s Wait Times, which we keep a record of here.

 Is Test Track EPCOT plus size friendly?